RupasmitaDevi/RupasmitaDevi.github.io/_pages/about.md

 ---

 Hello, I am Rupasmita from Assam, India.
 I have always been fascinated by numbers and love indulging in problem-solving.
 I feel data-driven insight is the strongest source of truth to arrive at a decision.
 I completed my Bachelor of Engineering in Computer Science from BITS Pilani in 2018 and have been working as a Software Developer at Tesco Bengaluru Pvt.
 Ltd. since then.

-I shall be joining the famous Trinity College Dublin from fall 2020 as a graduate student in Data Science.